Douglas Douglas-Hamilton, 14th Duke of Hamilton: Hess affair

 Hamilton came under pressure from the press to explain his role in the affair, with suspicions being raised that he might have been in prior contact with Hess.
 Questions were asked in the House of Commons.
 On 22 May Sir Archibald Sinclair, the Secretary of State for Air, gave this statement to the House:

 When Deputy Führer Hess came down with his aeroplane in Scotland on 10 May, he gave a false name and asked to see the Duke of Hamilton.
 The Duke, being apprised by the authorities, visited the German prisoner in hospital.
 Hess then revealed for the first time his true identity, saying that he had seen the Duke when he was at the Olympic games at Berlin in 1936.
 The Duke did not recognise the Deputy Führer.
 He had however, visited Germany for the Olympic games in 1936, and during that time had attended more than one large public function at which German ministers were present.
 It is, therefore, quite possible that the Deputy Führer may have seen him on one such occasion.
 As soon as the interview was over, Wing Commander the Duke of Hamilton flew to England and gave a full report of what had passed to the Prime Minister, who sent for him.
 Contrary to reports which have appeared in some newspapers, the Duke has never been in correspondence with the Deputy Führer.
 None of the Duke's three brothers, who are, like him, serving in the Royal Air Force has either met Hess or has had correspondence with him.
 It will be seen that the conduct of the Duke of Hamilton has been in every respect honourable and proper.

-Sir Harry Lauder

-At the end of February 1950, the Duke led the funeral procession, on foot, through Hamilton for his friend the entertainer Sir Harry Lauder, and read the eulogy describing Lauder as "a Great Scot".
+Speculation has since continued that Hamilton had been in contact with Hess before 1941, and was informed of his mission.
+There is, however, no evidence that he was sympathetic to Nazi Germany or associated with an anti-Churchill faction as Hess believed.
+In 1942, Hamilton successfully sued for libel two Communist Party members who had claimed that he and Hess were friends.